cncf/kubernetes-community-days/README.md

 ### Want to host a KCD?
 Here is the first step.
 A core CNCF team member will reach out to you to host a kick-off meeting to prompt your planning.

 Submit a request to host your KCD in the application time frame.
-The opportunity now presents itself one time per year with about 1.5 months to submit, and approved KCD notifications getting sent out two weeks later.
-More details and timeline can be found via the KCD Application page ([see "Host" button here](https://www.cncf.io/kcds/)).
+More details and timeline can be found via the [KCD Application page](https://www.cncf.io/kcds/application/).

 IMPORTANT: These are the terms within the checklist that must be abided by.
 Note - There are exceptions to these requirements in some jurisdictions due to applicable laws & regulations.